The First Point

 He

-breath of cold air before reaching out to touch Naga.
-The old dragon allowed her to steal the heat
+cold air before reaching out to touch Naga.
+The old dragon allowed her to steal

 “And